About Us | Contact Us | Outdoor News |

 Water Temperature

-No catfish anglers have been interviewed at the lake.
+A few catfish are beginning to be caught by bank anglers.
 Try tight lining worms, liver, or koolaid flavored chicken.

 Reported by: MDWFP